What's Next for Liquid Staking?

 - Lido’s stETH

-The high yields have allowed Origin Ether to amass about $71.2M in TVL in a short time.
+The high yields have allowed Origin Ether to amass about $35M in TVL in only a month’s time.

 - 🤑 APRs for Origin Ether have been about 9% over the past 30 days, which is double that of some of its competition